 The strengths I see in a women’s college are first, I believe it allows young women an opportunity to better maintain a separation between their social and their academic lives.
 This allows them to settle into the academic aspects of college life more easily.
-Second, I think that the single sex environment allows young women the opportunity to come to know herself as a young women and to better appreciate her strengths and weaknesses.
-Third, I have seen a large number of young women enter who were tentative, unsure of themselves and lacking in self confidence.
+Second, I think that the single-sex environment allows a young woman the opportunity to come to know herself as a young woman and to better appreciate her strengths and weaknesses.
+Third, I have seen a large number of young women enter who were tentative, unsure of themselves, and lacking in self confidence.
 And I have watched them leave Salem four years later as confident young women.

 My research interest is in developing teaching methods that require the active participation of the student in class.
 I have used the POGIL group approach in my general chemistry class for the last seven years.
-The advice I would give a student thinking about entering the chemistry is that chemistry is a field that has become female friendly in the last 20 years.
-More than 50 % of students pursuing graduate work in chemistry are female.
+The advice I would give a student thinking about entering the chemistry program is that chemistry is a field that has become female-friendly in the last twenty years.
+More than 50 percent of students pursuing graduate work in chemistry are female.
 Chemists generally have little difficulty finding work in variety of careers.
 These careers may involve little or a great deal of contact with the public.

 Some of my favorite inspirational quotes are:

 “Silence should be so highly regarded that words that break it should leave the world a better place.”
 Buddhist saying

 May we live so as to bring peace, happiness, and enlightenment to ourselves and to others.